Public Records & Services in Busby

 Frequently Asked Questions

 To register to vote in Busby, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Big Horn County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Busby, contact the Big Horn County Clerk's office for schedules and ballot information.
+For local county and state elections (Busby is an unincorporated community in Bighorn County and does not hold municipal elections), contact the Big Horn County Clerk's office for schedules and ballot information.

 Property records for Busby, Montana are maintained by the Big Horn Montana Department of Revenue's Office and the Big Horn County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Big Horn County, including parcels in Busby.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Big Horn County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Big Horn County offices at the county courthouse.
 The Big Horn County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Busby, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Big Horn County Clerk's office issues marriage licenses and maintains marriage records for Big Horn County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.